NimChimpsky/framework/readme.md

 **Background**

-Building an app/service and couldn't find an existing library I liked.
+Building an app that requires a rest-api and web front end and I could not find an existing library that I liked.

-Spring is at least 16mb and not simple to see what is included (although I think it uses jackson, I prefer gson).
+Spring is at least 16mb, it is not simple to see what is included.

 Jersey, is 20+ jars, 5mb+.